- Garmin Edge Bike Computer

 For shorter trips closer to home (or help), this tiny multi-tool is more practical than the larger tool kit above.
 In addition, this multi-tool is just 3 inches long, and 2 inches wide and weighs a mere 6.5 ounces.

 If a cyclist ends the day with a beer, they begin it with a strong cup of coffee.
 This coffee mug is a play on the old N+1 joke.
 How many bikes could a cyclist possibly need?!
-The answer?
-N (how many they already have) plus one more!
+The answer? (how many they already have) plus one more!

 Every cyclist needs a tool kit for on-the-road repairs.
 This one is perfect.
 It’s small enough to carry on even a long ride, is suitable for road and mountain bikes, and contains the all-important Allen wrench.